You Can't Sit Down

-"You Can't Sit Down" is song originally recorded as an instrumental in 1959 as "Can't Sit Down" by The Bim Bam Boos, and popularized by the 1963 version by The Dovells, which included lyrics and vocals.
+"You Can't Sit Down" is a song originally recorded as an instrumental in 1959 as "Can't Sit Down" by the Bim Bam Boos, and popularized by the 1963 version by the Dovells, which included lyrics and vocals.
 The Dovells version of the song peaked at No.3 on the Billboard Hot 100 chart and has been covered by many artists, including the Shangri-Las and Bruce Springsteen.

-The Original Instrumental, The Bim Bam Boos, 1959
+The original instrumental, the Bim Bam Boos, 1959

 "You Can't Sit Down" was originally recorded as in instrumental in 1959 as "Can't Sit Down" by The Bim Bam Boos on Dasher Records catalogue number D-500 and credited to Dasher - Muldrow; it featured Phil Upchurch on guitar and Cornell Muldrow on organ.

-1963: Vocal Added Version, The Dovells / The Phrase "Hip Hop"
+1963: Vocal added version, the Dovells / the phrase "hip hop"

 The Dovells added dance-themed lyrics and vocals to their cover of the song, which was released as a single in 1963, and also included on their album of the same name.
 The song peaked at No. 3 on the Billboard Hot 100 chart on April 27, 1963, and charted for 14 weeks.

+In Canada their version reached No. 6.

 The lyrics foreshadow the hip-hop genre with the invocation, "you gotta slop, bop, flip, flop, hip hop, all around".
 The lyrics also mention South Street in Philadelphia.
 The Orlons, the Dovells' label mates on Cameo-Parkway Records, released a song in the same year called "South Street", and in 1964 the two songs appeared on an album called Golden Hits, consisting of half Dovells songs and half Orlons songs, in addition to their previous releases.